ruvnet/ds.js/docs/examples/qa/README.md

 # Question Answering Example

-This example demonstrates how to build a question answering system using DS.js.
+This example demonstrates how to build a question answering system using DSPy.ts.
 The system retrieves relevant context and generates accurate answers based on the provided information.

 ## Overview